1968 Piccadilly World Match Play Championship

 The 1968 Piccadilly World Match Play Championship was the fifth World Match Play Championship.
 It was played from Thursday 10 to Saturday 12 October on the West Course at Wentworth.
 Eight players competed in a straight knock-out competition, with each match contested over 36 holes.
 The champion received £5,000 out of a total prize fund of £16,000.
 In the final Gary Player beat Bob Charles at the 36th hole to win the tournament for the third time in four years.

 The tournament included two British golfers: Brian Huggett and Tony Jacklin.
 Huggett was drawn against Arnold Palmer and looked to be out of the championship when he was 4 down with six holes to play.
 Huggett then had five birdies in a row to reduce the gap to one hole.
 However Palmer's four at the last gave him the victory by 2 holes.
 Jacklin was 4 up at lunch against Lee Trevino and won comfortably 4 & 3.

 In his semi-final against Gary Player, Jacklin was 1 down at lunch but won three holes early in the afternoon to go 2 up.
 However he then had four bogeys in a row to go 2 down after 27 holes.
 The match then turned again and Jacklin had six birdies coming home to leave the match tied after 36 holes.
 The spectators lined the first hole in the expectation that the match would continue but it was decided that the light was too poor to continue that evening.
-Player beat Jacklin at the first extra hole when they returned on Saturday after Jacklin had three putted.
+Play was abandoned on Saturday because of heavy rain.
+Player beat Jacklin at the first extra hole when they returned on Sunday after Jacklin had three putted.